Solid Earth Sciences (S)

 Main Convener Name Naoko Takahashi

-Affiliation Graduate School of Science, The University of Tokyo
+Affiliation Department of Earth Science, Graduate School of Science, Tohoku University

 Co-Convener 1 Name Bjorn Mysen